BIOL275-MSUM/eda-Lukas535/README.md

 The data being used in this project was collected from the BIEN package found in RStudio.
-Different graphs were made with this data to summarize how climate change has been affecting these certain plant species over time.
+Different graphs were made with this data to summarize how climate change has affected these certain plant species over time.

+I found that as Arizona and California’s climates change over time and get warmer some plant species could be migrating to higher elevations to reach a cooler climate.

 ## Introduction